bcherny/css-to-matrix/tranny.coffee.md

 			constructor: (data) ->

-set data?

-				if data
-					@matrix data

 default options

-			model: new umodel
+				@model = new umodel
 					matrix: new util.Identity
 					transformations:
 						perspective: new util.Identity
 						rotate: new util.Identity
 						scale: new util.Identity
 						skew: new util.Identity
 						translate: new util.Identity

+set data?

+				if data
+					@matrix data

 ### matrix